 Adizah Tejani @Adizah_Tejani

 With several years experience as a technology executive, Adizah Tejani has worked in technology since 2009.
-She is currently director of marketing EMEA at fintech company Token.
+She is currently the senior digital innovation manager at HSBC.

 Tejani has also worked with global technology companies such as Facebook, Google, Microsoft and more.
 These were part of large partnerships that Tejani led.
 She has spoken openly about the impact of technology, business and finance across many global industry events and conferences.